10 Must-See Rizal Tourist Spots for an Amazing Adventure in 2021

 1. Hinulugang Taktak

-The 21-meter waterfalls used to be a popular weekend destination.
-But because of poor waste management and lack of proper sewage, it was closed for rehabilitation in the early 2010s, and was reopened to the public in 2015.
+Thi 21-meter waterfalls in Antipolo Rizal Philippines used to be a popular weekend destination.
+But because of poor waste management and lack of proper sewage, Hinulugang Taktak was closed for rehabilitation in the early 2010s and was reopened to the public in 2015.
 Now, the renovated park features new sports facilities for the adventurous traveler who will enjoy the spider web platform, hanging bridges, and wall-climbing facility.
-While for those seeking a chill getaway, there are cottages which you can rent for P500 a day, and a swimming pool where you can take a dip for P50.
+While for those seeking a chill getaway, there are cottages that you can rent for P500 a day and a swimming pool where you can take a dip for P50.
 Hinulugang Taktak is definitely one of the best places to see in Antipolo and a must-see when you’re done exploring San Mateo Rizal tourist spots.

 2. Pinto Art Museum

 Your Antipolo travel guide won’t be complete without the Pinto Art Museum in it.
 This museum is known for its several galleries all separated by doorways—hence the name.
-Just an hour away from the metro, Antipolo is a great destination for a weekend road trip near Manila.
+Just an hour away from the metro, Antipolo Rizal Philippines is a great destination for a weekend road trip near Manila.
 When you enter Pinto Art Museum, it’ll make you think if you’re still in the Philippines with its colonial Spanish architecture with touches of Mediterranean.
 The museum is popular not only for its Instagram-worthy interiors but also for its artworks collected by the owner, Dr. Joven Cuanang, beginning in 1986.
-The museum was founded on the principle that art plays a diplomatic role in bridging distinctive nationalities, worldviews, and communities.

 3. Angono-Binangonan Petroglyphs